A Day Without Rain: Songs

 A Day Without Rain opens with an instrumental title track, which Enya had also done on her previous four studio albums.
 It was named after the high amount of rainfall over Ireland in the course of a year.
 After one particular stretch of consistent rain over a few days the sun came out, which inspired Enya to write it.
 She described its meaning as "the mood of a particularly peaceful day".
 It was planned for the track to be a song and Roma had prepared an incomplete set of lyrics for it, but as the arrangement developed it was decided for it to remain instrumental.
+"Wild Child" is a song about embracing positivity and finding moments for yourself during difficult days.
+"Deora Ar Mo Chroí" is Irish for "Tears on My Heart".

 Enya gave permission for "Only Time" to be included in the soundtrack to the romantic film Sweet November (2001) where one of the lead characters finds out they are dying of cancer.
 She agreed in connection with the death of Irish musician Frankie Kennedy, co-founder of the Celtic group Altan with his wife Mairéad Ní Mhaonaigh, from bone cancer in 1994.
 Enya played synthesiser on their album Ceol Aduaidh (1983), and found Kennedy's death particularly sad.

-"The First of Autumn" is an instrumental piece that gained inspiration from a poem Roma had written as part of a collection of poems about the seasons.
-Among them was a haiku that was first printed in the liner notes to Enya's limited edition box set Only Time – The Collection (2002).
+"Tempus Vernum" is a darker and moody track in comparison to the opening three tracks that Enya said represents the fragility of life and how we are all together as one in its struggles.

+"Flora's Secret" is about two lovers laying on the grass on a romantic afternoon.
 Enya singled out "Fallen Embers" as her favourite track on A Day Without Rain.
 She knew it was a particularly strong track when she presented it to Roma, who understood the emotion that she tried to put across musically.
 After Roma finished its lyrics, Enya recalled, "It was so moving to actually sing them".
+Billboard magazine rated it as Enya's best vocal performance of her career at the time.
+The song is about the reminiscence of a lost love, "a celebration of that special time and a lament that it is over."
+According to Roma Ryan, the lyrics to "Pilgrim" were inspired by Mahatma Gandhi and Nelson Mandela.
+The song is about a journey of self-discovery on a more broad scale.

-The Japanese edition of the album includes "Isobella", a song that Roma described as a song for "a spirit child.
+"The First of Autumn" is an instrumental that gained inspiration from a poem Roma had written as part of a collection of poems about the seasons.
+Among them was a haiku that was first printed in the liner notes to Enya's limited edition box set Only Time – The Collection (2002).
+The Japanese edition of the album includes "Isobella", a song that Roma described as a song for "A spirit child.
 One whom both Enya and myself experienced yet know nothing about", and named it Isobella.